 How to Have A Mind (Glass) Blowing Venice Day Trip to Murano

+When you are planning your trip to Italy, make sure you include a day trip from Venice to Murano!
 Venice is beautiful no doubt about it (we loved it), but it can definitely get overcrowded by tourists.
-Our solution, taking a day trip from Venice to visit Murano, an island only one mile away from Venice.
+So we highly recommend visiting Murano, an island only one mile away from Venice.
 In our opinion, Murano, Italy is worth a trip just as much as Venice.
 Like Venice, Murano Island also has lovely canals with small streets and several charming buildings and bridges.
 There are also plenty of things to do in Murano, such as the Murano glass museum, but the main attraction is glass blowing.
 Murano is famous around the world for their glass blowing pieces.
 On the island, you can visit a glass blowing factory and watch the artists at work.
 This guide will help visitors on achieving the best Venice day trip to Murano Island.
 We will break everything down on how to get to Murano Island, how to buy authentic Murano glass (not as easy as you would think), finding the right glass blowing demonstrations and more.